-HE European population of Nuwara Eliya numbers about three hundred, many of whom are all the year round residents having estates in the district, and others who for the most part, having their occupations in Colombo or other towns of the low country, still possess the luxury of a residence at the Sanatorium, which they usually occupy in "the season."
-Most of these residences are built after the bungalow style with only ground floor, but since the present Governor of the Colony, The Right Honourable Sir J. West Ridgeway, gave his hearty support to the development of the station as a sanatorium, there has been an increased demand for building sites and a decided improvement in the character of the buildings.
-The fashion for two stories and some regard for architectural design is gaining ground.
-The best available sites are government land, which may be purchased for building purposes upon favourable terms.
-It is therefore not unlikely that the two hundred or so bungalows which now dot the hill-sides will ere long be doubled in number.
-Moreover, a branch line of railway from Nanu Oya to Udapussellawa is soon to cross the plain, and, although we do not welcome this from an æsthetic point of view, it will doubtless increase the number of residents and visitors.
+Udapussellawa is soon to cross the plain, and, although we do not welcome this from æsthetic considerations, it will doubtless increase the number of residents and visitors.

 As in all eastern towns the native population has its own quarter, which is as compact as that of the Europeans is scattered.
 The domestic servants, who provide their own food, and many of whom have families, contribute very largely to the native population and the support of the native bazaars.
 The total native population of Nuwara Eliya cannot be less than two thousand five hundred.
-It includes a curious admixture of Singhalese, Tamils, Moormen, Malays, and a few descendants of the Portuguese; and their professions include those of lawyers, physicians, store-keepers, astrologers, devil-dancers, pedlars, pingo-bearers, dhobies, jaggery-sellers, goldsmiths, betel-sellers, tinkers, tom-tom beaters, beggars, and others, which according to the declarations 256 of the last census amounted to upwards of one hundred.
+It includes a curious admixture of Singhalese, Tamils, Moormen, Malays, and a few descendants of the Portuguese; and their professions include those of lawyers, physicians, store-keepers, astrologers, devil-dancers, pedlars, pingo-bearers, dhobies, jaggery-sellers, goldsmiths, betel-sellers, tinkers, tom-tom beaters, beggars, and others, which according to the declarations of the last census amounted to upwards of one hundred.

-NATIVES AT THE JYMKHANA.
+NATIVES AT THE JYMKHANA

 Although the European community is small, it cannot be said that life is in the least degree monotonous to those who are fond of country pursuits.
-In addition to the wild sport of the jungle, there are many distractions such as cricket, golf, polo, hockey, and lawn-tennis.
-The lake is full of carp, and trout have been successfully introduced into the neighbouring streams, for which licences to fish are granted for any period.
+In addition to the wild sport of the jungle, there are many distractions, such as cricket, golf, polo, hockey, and lawn-tennis.
+The lake is full of carp, and trout have been successfully introduced into the neighbouring streams, licences to fish in which are granted for any period.
 The golf-links are now one of the chief attractions of the place, and are the scene of many exciting contests.
 There is also a well laid out race-course, and the Jymkhana is quite the event of the year.
 All Colombo flocks to Nuwara Eliya for the races, and the sporting fever extends even to the ladies, who vie with one another in the latest Parisian confections.
-Every bungalow, hotel, and club is taxed to its utmost R 257 capacity.
+Every bungalow, hotel, and club is taxed to its utmost capacity.
 Many who cannot find accommodation ride daily into the station, distances of twenty and even thirty miles not being considered too great even when followed by a dance at the end of the day.
 The invigorating mountain air seems to banish all fatigue, and nowhere is there more fun crammed into a single week than amongst the genial society and vivacious spirits to be found in Nuwara Eliya during the Jymkhana.
-But of all the amusements in which Nuwara Eliya indulges we must award golf the first place, because it has the largest number of votaries and is oftenest That this should be so nobody wonders played. who sees the links and realises what a perfect golfing climate Nuwara Eliya affords.
-Last year there were six weeks out of the fifty-two when rain and wind seriously interfered, but for the rest of the time there was nothing to detract from the full enjoyment of the game.
-There are two links : one formed and used exclusively by the Nuwara Eliya Golf Club of gentlemen only, and the other a branch of the United Club for ladies and gentlemen.
-The former claims our attention first.
-It bears one great contrast to the best links in the old country in being charmingly picturesque.
-Its other virtues, especially its hazards, are perhaps not quite orthodox; but whatever may be implied in the term "links" as conceived by the best authorities, or required by the traditions of the game, golf in Nuwara Eliya has attractions and affords enjoyment that nowhere else can be surpassed.
-But it must not be supposed that I am in any way apologising for the links.
-It has an unusual number of river and tree hazards; but these are productive of good golf.
-You must

-THE WATER JUMP,
+THE WATER JUMP